fotonick/cg_chatbot/README.md

 ## Status

-The chatbot answers questions on the bylaws correctly most of the time and is approximately fast enough (~13 s per generation) on my Mac Mini (M4 Max 64GB RAM).
+The chatbot answers questions on the bylaws correctly most of the time and is approximately fast enough (~13 s per generation) on my MacBook Pro (M1 Pro).
+All the code after ingestion is in a single file.
+Yes, I do know better, but no, I'm not planning on fixing it in the near term; PRs welcome.

 # Setup

-To run at a reasoanble speed, you need either an M-series Mac or else a GPU with several GB of VRAM.
+To run at a reasoanble speed, you need either a high-spec M-series Mac or else a GPU with several GB of VRAM.

 1. Install LLM
     1. Install [Ollama](https://ollama.com)